India meditation course channels anger into inner silence but how the $#%&#@ does one stay silent?

 Everyone has character flaws.
 Lord knows I do.
 One of my biggest is I carry grudges.
 I have the ability to only look at the good side of cultures (I once spent a week in Haiti and loved it) yet only the bad side of some people (Within the species of landlords, mine is likely one of the better ones).
 I’d like to find inner peace and not have every bad mood bring on an invasion of negativity.

-I spent my first few days in India thinking of ways to kill my ex-boss.
-When I settled on covering him in rat urine and throwing him in a cobra pit, I figured I needed some help.
-So when I met Ullas about the meditation course, I asked him jokingly, “Will meditation help stop me from thinking of ways to kill my ex-boss?”
+I spent my first few days in India thinking of ways to kill my landlady.
+When I settled on covering her in rat urine and throwing her in a cobra pit, I figured I needed some help.
+So when I met Ullas about the meditation course, I asked him jokingly, “Will meditation help stop me from thinking of ways to kill my landlady?”

 He said it would and wasn’t surprised by the question.
-Maybe he’s met him.
+Maybe he’s met her.

 We spent the first 90 minutes talking.
 That alone was difficult.
 Ullas sat in the lotus position, as comfortable as a puppy in someone’s lap.
 I sat with my knees trembling from trying to merely sit cross legged.
 I’d eventually lie down on one side, switch sides then sit on my arse again.
 Ullas never moved.
 Maybe we should start with inner peace in my hamstrings.